-- 4.2 Between 1 April 2019 and 23 March 2020 the CMT monitored 884 CMS 2012 decisions.
-The monitoring found that for 777 of the maintenance calculations requiring caseworker interventions the monetary value was correct and for 107 the value was incorrect.
-For each of the incorrect maintenance calculations, CMT determined by how much money the maintenance calculation was incorrect i.e. the monetary value of the error.
-The main errors affecting MVE resulted from the use of incorrect effective dates and from income errors.
-The MVE for caseworker interventions was 3.7%.
-Appendix 1 refers. - 4.3 The MVE for manual assessments is combined with the proportions of fully automated maintenance calculations, based on the monetary liability values, stratified by SR category, to give the overall level of MVE in 2019/2020.
-The combined level of MVE in 2019/2020 is 0.85%.
+- 4.2 Between 1 April 2020 and 31 March 2021 the CMT monitored 925 CMS 2012 decisions.
+The monitoring found that for 816 of the maintenance calculations requiring caseworker interventions the monetary value was correct and for 109 the value was incorrect.
+For each of the incorrect maintenance calculations.
+CMT determined by how much money the maintenance calculation was incorrect i.e. the monetary value of the error.
+The main errors affecting MVE and accounting for almost 75% of MVE errors resulted from the use of incorrect effective dates and from income errors.
+The MVE for caseworker interventions was 2.9%.
+Appendix 1 refers. - 4.3 The MVE for manual assessments is combined with the proportions of fully automated maintenance calculations, based on the monetary liability values, stratified by SR category, to give the overall level of MVE in 2020/2021.
+The combined level of MVE in 2020/2021 is 0.73%.